 - Spa Pendry’s full-service spa treatments

-- Courteous, over-the-top customer service consistently reported by other guests
+- Courteous customer service consistently reported by other guests

 - Value-added Virtuoso amenities

 - It can be kid-friendly (read my tips below), but the pool is not on summer weekends due to pool parties and club-like events